Health Assured large logo

 What is Imposter Syndrome and how to overcome it

-Imposter syndrome is a psychological condition in which a person doubts their abilities or achievements and feels like a fraud.
+Imposter syndrome is a psychological condition in which a person is experiencing self doubt about their abilities or achievements and feels like a fraud.
 Every person is susceptible to imposter syndrome.
 Many people doubt themselves and believe they are alone in thinking that way.
-But this is not true.

-Estimates suggest that 70% of people experience feelings of imposter syndrome at some point in their life – making it a common occurrence.
-Although imposter syndrome is not a mental illness in and of itself, individuals struggling with this condition often suffer from anxiety and depression.
+Estimates suggest that 70% of people experience feelings of imposter syndrome at some point in their life, making it a common occurrence.
+Although imposter syndrome is not a mental illness in and of itself, individuals struggling with this condition often suffer from self doubt, anxiety and depression.

 A range of factors can trigger imposter syndrome.
 These include personality traits, societal pressures, and family background.
 One leading theory suggests that imposter syndrome is triggered by families who prioritise achievement and success.
 In this article, we’ll look at what imposter syndrome is, how it manifests itself and how to overcome it.

-Imposter syndrome can affect anyone, regardless of their gender, ethnicity, or social status.
+Imposter syndrome and the imposter phenomenon can affect anyone, regardless of their gender, ethnicity, or social status.
 Being a psychological condition, Imposter Syndrome is invisible to the naked eye; making it difficult to notice when someone is suffering.
 Here we’ll provide some of the common characteristics associated with the condition:

 Different types of imposter syndrome